Isogeometric discretizations of the Stokes problem on trimmed geometries: The stabilized Nitsche formulation

-where $K'$ is a good neighbor of $K$ if $K\in\mathcal M_{h}^b$, $K'=K$ if $K\in\mathcal M_{h}^g$. \end{proposition} \begin{proof} We refer the reader to the proof of Theorem 6.4 in~\cite{puppi}. \end{proof} As we saw in Section~\ref{section:lack_stab}, due to the unfitted configuration, the Nitsche formulation~\eqref{stability:prob6} may present some serious instabilities.
+where $K'\in\mathcal M_h^g$ is a good neighbor of $K$ if $K\in\mathcal M_{h}^b$, $K'=K$ if $K\in\mathcal M_{h}^g$. \end{proposition} \begin{proof} We refer the reader to the proof of Theorem~6.8 of~\cite{MR4155233}.
+The constant $C$ will depend on $\F$ accordingly to the element choice. \end{proof} As we saw in Section~\ref{stokes_trimming:section:lack_stab}, due to the unfitted configuration, the Nitsche formulation~\eqref{stokes_trimming:stability:prob6} may present some serious instabilities.
 Our remedy is twofold.
-On one hand we locally change the evaluation of the normal derivatives of the velocities in the weak formulation, on the other we modify the space of the discrete pressures.
+On the one hand, we locally change the evaluation of the normal derivatives of the velocities in the weak formulation; on the other, we modify the space of the discrete pressures.

 We introduce the following \emph{stabilized pressure space}